Setting of a Story: Ultimate Guide to Plan and Track Places in Plottr

 Setting is Symbolic

-Setting is Seasoning
+Setting is Sensory Stimulation

 Settings Show the Impact of Change and History

-How can you plot setting and character and track worldbuilding ideas and story locations?
+So, how can you plot setting and character and track worldbuilding ideas and story locations?

 Build Visual Setting Notes that Spark Ideas